hacickn/Smart-Home-Bilkent-G2C/detailed/PC_USER_INTERFACE_README.md

 10)Each user names are unique.
 Therefore if you try to get user name that is used by somenone, program doesn't permit to do that.

+11)Program has help button which contains all information about the program.

 (*)= In this demo, people can experience without connection.
 Program will not five any error because we prevent it.
 However, In logic way, users